huggingface/blog/mask2former.md

 predicted_panoptic_segmentation = processor.post_process_panoptic_segmentation(outputs, target_sizes=[image.size[::-1]])[0]
 ```

-In panoptic segmentation, the final `predicted_panoptic_segmentation` contains 2 things: a segmentation map, as well as a corresponding `segments_info`, which contains more information about the individual segments of the map (such as their class ID).
+In panoptic segmentation, the final `predicted_panoptic_segmentation` contains 2 things: a segmentation map of shape (height, width) where each value encodes the instance ID of a given pixel, as well as a corresponding `segments_info`.
+The  `segments_info` contains more information about the individual segments of the map (such as their class / category ID).
+Note that Mask2Former outputs binary mask proposals of shape (96, 96) for efficiency and the `target_sizes` argument is used to resize the final mask to the original image size.
 Here one can see that in panoptic segmentation, no overlap between segments is possible due to the fact that ground truths are stored in a single segmentation map.

-For visualization, we refer the reader to the [demo notebook](https://github.com/NielsRogge/Transformers-Tutorials/blob/master/Mask2Former/Inference_with_Mask2Former.ipynb), which also illustrates semantic segmentation.
+If you liked this topic and want to learn more, we recommend the following resources:

+- Our [demo notebook](https://github.com/NielsRogge/Transformers-Tutorials/blob/master/Mask2Former/Inference_with_Mask2Former.ipynb) notebook, that gives a broader overview on inference with Mask2Former and visualizing its results.
+- The [live demo](https://huggingface.co/spaces/shivi/mask2former-demo) on the Hugging Face Hub which you can use to quickly try out Mask2Former on sample inputs of your choice.

 ## Fine-tuning Mask2Former in Transformers

-For fine-tuning Mask2Former on a custom dataset for either instance, semantic and panoptic segmentation, we refer the reader to the [demo notebooks](https://github.com/NielsRogge/Transformers-Tutorials/tree/master/Mask2Former).
-Note that fine-tuning Mask2Former has the exact same API as fine-tuning MaskFormer.
-Hence, upgrading from MaskFormer to Mask2Former is easy!
+For fine-tuning Mask2Former on a custom dataset for either instance, semantic and panoptic segmentation, check out our [demo notebooks](https://github.com/NielsRogge/Transformers-Tutorials/tree/master/MaskFormer/Fine-tuning) on fine-tuning MaskFormer.
+Both models share a similar API so upgrading from MaskFormer to Mask2Former is easy and requires very minimal changes.

+The demo notebooks make use of `MaskFormerForInstanceSegmentation` to load the model whereas you'll have to switch to using `Mask2FormerForUniversalSegmentation` to load a Mask2Former model.
+The image preprocessing part would not require any changes since MaskFormer and Mask2Former share a common image processor, that is, `MaskFormerImageProcessor`.
+You can also load the image processor using the `AutoImageProcessor` class which automatically takes care of loading the correct processor corresponding to your model.

 # Conclusion